QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposablevms.md

 ## Opening a file in a DisposableVM via GUI

-In an AppVM's file manager, right click on the file you wish to open in a DisposableVM, then choose "View in DisposableVM" or "Edit in DisposableVM".
+In an app qube's file manager, right click on the file you wish to open in a DisposableVM, then choose "View in DisposableVM" or "Edit in DisposableVM".
 Wait a few seconds and the default application for this file type should appear displaying the file content.
 This app is running in its own dedicated VM -- a DisposableVM created for the purpose of viewing or editing this very file.
 Once you close the viewing application the whole DisposableVM will be destroyed.
-If you have edited the file and saved the changes, the changed file will be saved back to the original AppVM, overwriting the original.
+If you have edited the file and saved the changes, the changed file will be saved back to the original app qube, overwriting the original.

 ![r4.0-open-in-dispvm-1.png](/attachment/wiki/DisposableVms/r4.0-open-in-dispvm-1.png) ![r4.0-open-in-dispvm-2.png](/attachment/wiki/DisposableVms/r4.0-open-in-dispvm-2.png)